Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 Do you need an HVAC license in Ohio?

-Yes, you need a license from the Ohio Construction Industry Licensing Board (OCILB) to do various types of contracting work in the state, including HVAC and refrigeration.
+Yes, you need a license from the Ohio Construction Industry Licensing Board (OCILB) to do HVAC and refrigeration contracting work in the state.
 The OCILB is a division of the Ohio Department of Commerce and follows regulations outlined in the state’s revised code to license and register certain types of construction work.

-As a licensed HVAC contractor, you can perform installation, repair, and maintenance work on any systems used to heat, ventilate, or cool buildings in the state of Ohio.
+As a licensed HVAC contractor, you can install, repair, and perform maintenance work on any systems used to heat, ventilate, or cool buildings in the state of Ohio.

 - Adding or removing the refrigerant component of an appliance